briannadon/TetrAssign/README.md

 TetrAssign is a python-based package that attempts to reconstruct the subgenomes of ancient paleotetraploid genomes.
 It uses a single known paleotetraploid genome and a single close relative lacking that paleotetetraploidy to try to build a parsimonious reconstruction of what the tetraploid subgenomes looked like immediately after the duplication event using the non-duplicated relative as a reference.
 It only needs two FASTA files (the genes/CDSs/Proteins to be aligned) and two GFF/BED files (the genes' coordinates in the genomes).
 TetrAssign reconstructs using the assumption that the fewest number of inter- and intra-chromosomal rearrangements (fusions, fissions, translocations, inversions, etc) have occurred.
 ### What doesn't it do?
 This software cannot align more than 2 genomes at a time.
-It does not offer any kind of likelihood statistics for the putative chromosome-scale reconstructions it outputs.
+It does not offer any kind of likelihood or descriptive statistics for the putative chromosome-scale reconstructions it outputs.
 It cannot handle paleohexaploidies, octaploidies, or anything more than a tetraploidy (duplication).
 The assumptions underlying the method used by TetrAssign cannot currently be modified.

 ## Installation
 ### Requirements